-Referral management is a way of monitoring, directing and controlling patient referrals, with the aim of ensuring that the most clinically effective and cost-effective outcomes are achieved, whilst at the same time respecting patients’ rights to choice (as defined in the NHS Constitution).
+Referral management is a way of monitoring, directing and controlling patient referrals, with the aim of ensuring that the most clinically effective and cost-effective outcomes are achieved, whilst at the same time respecting patients’ rights to choice.

 Routine secondary-care referrals for the majority of conditions go via Camden Clinical Assesssment Service (CCAS), a peer-review referral-management service set up by Camden GPs.